M1nhbui/ghost_market_936/README.md

 ### Phase 5 — The Face (Real-Time UI)

-A **Streamlit** dashboard queries MotherDuck continuously and renders:
+A **React and Tailwind CSS** dashboard queries MotherDuck continuously and renders:

 * dual-axis live charts (price + vibe)
 * a “Vibe Meter”